E. Honda: Appearances

 As introduced in Street Fighter II, Honda is focused on becoming the greatest sumo wrestler of all time, and teaches sumo to several students.
 However, upon learning that the world outside of Japan did not consider sumo a true sport, he left his dojo and entered the martial arts tournament to prove that sumo wrestlers rank among the greatest fighters in the world.

 Honda makes a cameo appearance in Street Fighter Alpha 2, during Sodom's storyline.
 Sodom, obsessed with both Japanese culture and trying to revive Mad Gear, attempts to recruit sumo wrestlers, citing them as strong warriors.
 To achieve this, he enters a sumo wrestling competition and faces "Fujinoyama", who is revealed to be Honda.
 Agreeing to the match, Honda defeats Sodom but is impressed by his effort nevertheless according to their dialogue in Alpha 3.
 In Street Fighter Alpha 3, his storyline in this game serves more of a prologue to his appearance in Street Fighter II, with him traveling the world looking for strong opponents and to show the strength of sumo wrestling.
 Here he meets Ryu and has a sparring match with him and tells Sakura later on where she can find him.
 About this time he fights Sodom again in a friendly match as well.
 His wanderings lead him to Shadaloo's base where he meets Zangief and while the actual extent of which is unknown the two are confirmed to have worked together to help destroy the base.
 In the aftermath he took in a few of Bison's Dolls to give them somewhere to stay until they could regain their memories (which ones in particular is never exactly certain due to Capcom reusing sprites in his ending for the Dolls).
 According to this game's ending and supported by his card profile in SNK vs. Capcom: Card Fighters DS, he may additionally have given them training in sumo during their stay, though none of his pupils in other games are female leaving this definitely up to question.

 Honda returns for Street Fighter IV, which is set shortly after the events of the second World Warrior Tournament.
 His goals have not changed, as his bio states that he is fighting to promote the technique of sumo.
 To this end, he goes on a world tour.
 It is revealed that he is a haridashi-yokozuna (effectively meaning that he is of yokozuna level skill and achievement, but has yet to be officially promoted).
 His rival fight is against El Fuerte, after which the two share a meal.
 Honda returns in the fourth season of Street Fighter V, having reopened the Honda Sento bathhouse and working to keep its guests happy.
-In Street Fighter 6, Honda opens a sumo-themed chanko restaurant called Chanko House Edomon in Metro City, which proves to be successful, thanks to Manon's suggestion.
-Prior to open his restaurant outside Japan, Honda had a small friendly sumo match with Ryu, and have since been keeping in touch with him.
+In Street Fighter 6, Honda opens a sumo-themed chankonabe restaurant called Chanko House Edomon in Metro City, which proves to be successful, thanks to Manon's suggestion.
+Prior to opening his restaurant outside Japan, Honda had a small friendly sumo match with Ryu, and has since been keeping in touch with him.